MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 Customer Insights supports three types of measures:

 - **Customer Attribute**: This measure is a single field per customer that reflects a score, value, or state for the customer.
-Customer attributes are created as attributes in a new system-generated entity called **Customr_Measure.** (can be viewed on the *Entities* screen).
+Customer attributes are created as attributes in a new system-generated entity called **Customr_Measure.** (can be viewed on the **Entities** page).
 Examples are *Lifetime Value* and *Total Sales*.

 > [!div class="mx-imgBorder"]
 > ![](media/measures-customer-entity.png "Customer_Measure attribute")

 - **Customer Measure**: This measure provides input on customer behavior with breakdown by dimensions.
-A new entity will be generated per measure (can be viewed on the *Entities* screen), with potential multiple records per customer.
+A new entity will be generated per measure (can be viewed on the **Entities** page), with potential multiple records per customer.
 Examples: *Number of visits per channel* and *Total sales per day*.
 - **Business Measure**: This measure helps you track your business performance and health.
 Examples: *Average sales per customer* and *MAU*.
-Can be created either as a single-number measure that will show up on the *Home* page (default state), or as an entity once one a dimension is added to it (new entity will show up in the *Entities* screen).
+Can be created either as a single-number measure that will show up on the **Home** page (default state), or as an entity once one a dimension is added to it (new entity will show up in the **Entities** page).

 You will first select the type of measure when you select **New Measure**: